 c.
 Method: Mean serum fibrinogen levels were compared between participants with a prior history of CVD and participants without a prior history of CVD.
 The differences in the mean fibrinogen levels were compared using a t-test that did not assume equal variance between the groups.
 Confidence intervals were obtained using similar methods.

 Results: In the 3791 participants without a history of prior CVD, the mean fibrinogen level was 319.57mg/dL.
 In the 1124 participants with a history of prior CVD, the mean fibrinogen level was 334.46mg/dL.
-The difference in mean fibrinogen levels between the two groups had a central tendency of 14.89mg/dL.
+The difference in mean fibrinogen levels between the two groups was14.89mg/dL.
 With 95% confidence, we can say that participants with a prior history of CVD had a mean fibrinogen level between 10.09 and 19.68mg/dL higher than participants without CVD.
 The t-test gives a p value of < 0.001, meaning that we can reject the null hypothesis that the mean fibrinogen levels are the same between participants with and without prior cardiovascular disease.

 d.
 Similarly, we can do the same analysis in part c with a linear regression that does not assume equal variances to calculate the standard error.
 The model gives us the exact same point estimates for the intercept and the slope as the t-test gives for the mean fibrinogen level in participants with no prior CVD history and central tendency of mean difference in fibrinogen levels between the groups.
 The robust SE is 2.44 which is also the same as the t-test SE, resulting in the same 95% confidence interval for the difference in mean fibrinogen levels between the groups (10.42 and 19.68).
 The p-values in both analyses are very statistically significant at < 0.001.